AdobeDocs/audience-manager.es-ES/help/using/support-issues/not-using-aam-but-seeing-aam-javascript.md

 ---
 description: No se utiliza Audience Manager pero se ven llamadas de Javascript de Audience Manager en el depurador Javascript. ¿Por qué?
-seo-description: No se utilizan pero se veno llamadas de Javascript de Audience Manager en el depurador Javascript. ¿Por qué?
+seo-description: We are not using  but we are seeing Audience Manager Javascript calls in the Javascript debugger - Why?
-seo-title: No se utiliza Audience Manager pero se ven llamadas de Javascript de Audience Manager en el depurador Javascript. ¿Por qué?
+seo-title: We are not using Audience Manager but we are seeing Audience Manager Javascript calls in the Javascript debugger - Why?
 solution: Audience Manager
 title: No se utiliza Audience Manager pero se ven llamadas de Javascript de Audience Manager en el depurador Javascript. ¿Por qué?
-feature: Asistencia
+feature: Support
 exl-id: f409e326-17b3-40ee-8570-8d99119fe337
 source-git-commit: 319be4dade263c5274624f07616b404decb7066f
 workflow-type: tm+mt
-source-wordcount: '185'
+source-wordcount: '148'
-ht-degree: 92%
+ht-degree: 90%

 ---